 Zara Steiner, historian

-Prussia is rightly considered the wellspring of militarism in Europe.
+Prussia is rightly considered the wellspring of European militarism.
 Germany’s government and armed forces were both based on the Prussian model and many of its politicians and generals were Junkers (land-owning Prussian nobles).
 Prior to the 1871 unification, Prussia was the most powerful Germanic state, both in political and military terms.
 The Prussian army was reformed and modernised in the 1850s by Field Marshal von Moltke the Elder.
 Under von Moltke’s leadership the Prussian army implemented new strategies, improved training for its officers, introduced advanced weaponry and adopted more efficient means of command and communication.
 A crushing military defeat of France in 1871 revealed the Prussian army as the most dangerous and effective military force in Europe.
 This victory also secured German unification, allowing Prussian militarism and German nationalism to become closely intertwined.
 Prussian commanders, personnel and methodology became the nucleus of the new German imperial army.
 The German kaiser was its supreme commander; he relied on a military council and chief of general staff, made up of Junker aristocrats and career officers.
 When it came to military matters, the Reichstag (Germany’s elected civilian parliament) had no more than an advisory role.

 Elsewhere in Europe militarism took on a different flavour, yet it was an important political and cultural force.
 British militarism, though more subdued than its German counterpart, was considered essential for maintaining the nation’s imperial and trade interests.
 The Royal Navy, by far the world’s largest naval force, protected shipping, trade routes and colonial ports.
 British land forces kept order and imposed imperial policies in India, Africa, Asia and the Pacific.
 British attitudes to the military underwent a stark transformation.
 During the 18th century Britons had considered armies and navies a necessary evil, their ranks filled with the dregs of the lower classes, most of their officers failed aristocrats and ne’er-do-wells.
 But in 19th century Britain soldiering was increasingly depicted as a noble vocation, a selfless act of service to one’s country.
 As in Germany, British soldiers were glorified and romanticised, both in the press and popular culture.
 Whether serving in Crimea or the distant colonies, British officers were hailed as gentlemen and sterling leaders, while enlisted men were well drilled, resolute and ready to make the ultimate sacrifice ‘for King and Country’.
 The concept of soldiers as heroes was epitomised by Tennyson’s 1854 poem The Charge of the Light Brigade and reflected in cheap ‘derring-do’ novels about wars, both real and imagined.